vime-js/vime/docs/docs/getting-started/installation.md

 ## Preact

-> You have chosen Preact... you are like 🍕 &nbsp;without pineapple, how it was always meant to be.
+> Preact... you are like 🍕 &nbsp;without pineapple, how it was always meant to be.

 You have two options with Preact due to it having perfect [web components support](https://custom-elements-everywhere.com/#preact).
 You can either follow the instructions for loading it from the [CDN](#cdn) and use the